BF-FrontEnd-class-2024/group2-agile-development-all-about-trees/README.md

-# Name of project
+# All about Trees

-> All about Trees
+> A simple website about trees

 ## Table of contents